FAQ - Frequently Asked Questions

 Many people use a combination of fencing for the best protection of their alpacas.
 For example a strand of barbed wire run along the outside of the fence will help keep dogs, coyotes and other predators from digging under the fence.

-How do we get their fleece off them?
+How do I get their fleece off them?

 Alpacas produce one of the world’s finest and most luxurious natural fibers.
 It is clipped from the animal without causing it injury once a year in a process called shearing.
 When you purchase your alpacas, ask the breeder for the name of a good shearer.
 The cost is around $30.00 per animal, and does not take long.
 The amount of fleece you get from each animal varies from 3 to 10 pounds. |